MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-android-sample-app-call-web-api.md

 # Sign in users and call an API in a sample Android mobile app by using native authentication

-This sample demonstrates how to configure Android sample application to call an ASP.NET Core web API.
+This article demonstrates how to configure a sample Android mobile application to call an ASP.NET Core web API.

 ## Prerequisites